-Rising inequality is widely viewed as one of the most urgent problems of contemporary society, and we must be better equipped to meet the needs of underprivileged populations.
-While research into inequality has commonly examined its negative externalities, approaches seldom examine how qualitative methods can be utilized to engage with inequality as a spatial structure, composed of elements of the built environment.
+Rising inequality is widely viewed as one of the most urgent problems of our time, and we must be better equipped to meet the needs of underprivileged populations.
+While research into inequality has commonly examined its negative externalities, investigating the role of space itself in this – and how people often (re)produce inequality through their everyday movements and interactions – has not yet come to fruition in urban studies.
 My research therefore aims to determine and analyze these structures according to a set of tools derived from the social sciences, primarily the fields of geography and sociology.

 All images © 2017 Lindsay Blair Howe.